School of Medicine

 Current Research and Scholarly Interests Our research group is dedicated to innovating care for children with degenerative brain disorders.
 We are particularly focused on genetic and autoimmune disorders that cause damage to the myelin (the fatty insulation around the nerves) of the brain and spinal cord.
 X-linked adrenoleukodystrophy (genetic) and multiple sclerosis (autoimmune) are the prototypical examples of degenerative disorders of myelin and are the two disorders we study most intensively.

 Chitra Venkatasubramanian, MBBS, MD

 Current Research and Scholarly Interests I am interested in the study of the radiological characteristics and temporal profile of edema/ tissue injury in the perihematomal area around spontaneous intracerebral hemorrhage.
 I am also interested in developing protocols for emergent reversal of anticoagulation in a life-threatening hemorrhage situation.

 Dr. Vora directs the Stanford Global Health Neurology program, through which she started the first stroke unit in Zimbabwe and gained experience in HIV neurology and other neuro-infectious diseases.
 Additional research interests include stroke prevention, TIA triage, eliminating disparities in health care, and neurology education.
-She is also the Associate Program Director of the Stanford Adult Neurology Residency.
+She is also the Director of the Stanford Adult Neurology Residency Program.